What do you think of these seven signs that it’s spring time in Melbourne?

 Footy Finals Time

 The start of spring marks AFL finals season, so get ready to talk footy.
 AFL is a sport that is unique to Australia, also known as ‘footy’ or ‘Aussie Rules’.
 Enjoy a fun day at the footy and experience the atmosphere of the crowds, as you watch this fast pace game.
-The sun is out, the smell of freshly cut grass is in the air and anticipation is building ahead of a month-long finals series!
+No matter how badly your team has gone you’ll spend the next few weeks thinking about how it is mathematically possible that they could make the top eight.

 It’s a well-known fact that Melbourne weather is as temperamental as a toddler, and this is especially true in Spring.
 If you get a nice day – or even a nice 15 minutes – be sure to take full advantage and soak up some of those sun rays.